vtex/exercise-tdd-javascript/README.md

 ### Creating the queue

 Usually, we try to address failed tests in a top-down strategy, since the first are usually the simpler ones.
 For the first test to succeed, we only need to **return something truthy on our `createQueue` function**.
-Let's do that:
+Let's do this:

 ```javascript
 function createQueue() {